-Car manufacturers and 0EMs have traditionally been among the top filers of patents in France, and they also extensively use registered design rights to protect vehicle body parts.
-As for trademarks, in the 2021 Interbrand ranking, four trademarks designating car manufacturers are ranked among the top 20 brands worldwide (all sectors combined).
+Car manufacturers and OEMs have traditionally been among the top filers of patents in France, and they extensively use registered design rights to protect vehicle body parts.
+As for trademark, in the 2022 Interbrand ranking, four trademarks designating car manufacturers were ranked among the top 20 brands worldwide (all sectors combined).

 Intellectual property enforcement in France is for courts to ascertain.
-As regards patents as well as EU trademarks and EU designs, the Paris Civil Court (where decisions are issued between 18 and 24 months) has exclusive jurisdiction.
+As regards patents and EU trademarks and designs, the Paris Civil Court (where decisions are issued within 18 to 24 months depending on the complexity of the matter) has exclusive jurisdiction.
 This allows for harmonisation of case law beginning at first-instance level.
-Cases are decided in 12 to 18 months depending on the complexity of the matter.
-Decisions can be appealed before the Paris Court of Appeal, and a further appeal on legal issues is possible before the Supreme Court.
+Decisions can be appealed before the Paris Court of Appeal, and a further appeal on legal issues is possible before the Court of Cassation.

-Intellectual property law in France provides for a specific means of obtaining evidence, the infringement seizure.
-The infringement seizure is a highly effective evidence-gathering procedure whereby an intellectual property rights holder, suspecting an infringement of its rights, applies ex parte for an order of the presiding judge of the Civil Court authorising a bailiff and possibly an independent person knowledgeable in the art to enter any premises (including those of competitors or suppliers) where evidence of the infringement could be found, to seize samples of the allegedly infringing product or to describe it.
-Following the infringement seizure, the claimant has to follow a strict timeline (ie, 20 working days or 31 calendar days to serve the defendant with its writ of summons).
+Intellectual property law in France provides for a specific means of obtaining evidence: the infringement seizure.
+The infringement seizure is a highly effective evidence-gathering procedure whereby an intellectual property rights holder, suspecting an infringement of its rights, applies ex parte for an order of the presiding judge of the Civil Court authorising a bailiff and possibly an independent person knowledgeable in the art to enter any premises (including those of competitors or suppliers) where evidence of the infringement may be found, to seize samples of the allegedly infringing product or to describe it.
+Following the infringement seizure, the claimant must follow a strict timeline (ie, 20 working days or 31 calendar days) to serve the defendant with a writ of summons.

-On the merits, intellectual property rights holders will mainly seek a permanent injunction and compensatory damages.
+On the merits, intellectual property rights holders mainly seek a permanent injunction and compensatory damages.
 Intellectual property rights holders may choose to apply for a preliminary injunction in summary prima facie cases before or while an infringement case is pending on the merits.

-Similar evidence gathering means and remedies are available for trade secrets since July 2018, when Directive (EU) 2016/943 on the protection of undisclosed know-how and business information against their unlawful acquisition, use and disclosure was implemented in France.
+Similar evidence gathering means and remedies have been available for trade secrets since July 2018, when Directive (EU) 2016/943 on the protection of undisclosed know-how and business information against their unlawful acquisition, use and disclosure was implemented in France.
 Alternative dispute resolution is also available in intellectual property rights infringement issues.
 Ad hoc mediation enables the parties to reach a settlement.
 Additionally, French intellectual property law now clearly states that the exclusive jurisdiction of the Paris Civil Court 'does not preclude the use of arbitration'.

-Are there specific employment issues that automotive companies should be aware of, such as with trade unions and works councils?
+13 Are there specific employment issues that automotive companies should be aware of, such as with trade unions and works councils?

-There are effectively some specific employment issues or trends that the automotive industry (original equipment manufacturers (OEMs) and car manufacturers) must be aware of.
+There are some specific employment issues or trends that the automotive industry (OEMs and car manufacturers) must be aware of.

-Owing to the tense and complicated employment law climate in France, cost pressures and reduction in French production, many automotive companies in France had to negotiate forced or voluntary mass redundancy plans.
+Owing to the tense and complicated employment law climate in France, cost pressures and reduction in production, many automotive companies in the country had to negotiate forced or voluntary mass redundancy plans.